Experience API Basics

 User ID

-In an API-type section implementation, how you actually persist these IDs typically depends on the platform:
+In an API-type section implementation, how you actually persist these IDs typically depends on the channel:

 Session ID

-The session ID represents a period of activity on a specific device and should only be valid for a limited time.
+The session ID represents a period of activity on a specific device and is valid for a limited time.
 This identifier usually already exists in your client apps.
 For API-type sections, see Best Practices to learn more.

 Omni-channel user identification

-To identify the same user across devices, you need to have another type of identifier named Customer ID (CUID).
-Typically, this would be a hashed email or some internal ID coming from your backend systems.
-To learn more about associating User IDs with a Customer ID, see Reporting Events.
+To identify the same user across devices, you need to have another type of identifier, the customer unique ID (CUID) or a secondary identifier.
+Typically, this would be a hashed email or some internal ID from your backend systems.
+To learn more about associating User IDs with a CUID, see Reporting Events.

 For mobile apps that have both WebView and native pages, make sure to: